pointlessduffin-21/paper-design/README.md

 git clone https://github.com/pointlessduffin-21/claude-paper-design.git ~/claude-paper-design
 ```

-Inside Claude Code you can run the same lines with a `!` prefix (for example
+Inside Agents you can run the same lines with a `!` prefix (for example
 `! ~/claude-paper-design/install.sh`).

-Then restart Claude Code.
+Then restart Agents.
 The script is safe to re-run.
 It does two things:

 1. Adds the "always use Paper" rule to `~/.claude/CLAUDE.md`, between
    `<!-- paper-design:start/end -->` markers, so a re-run replaces it instead of duplicating it.
 2. Adds this repo as the `yeems214` plugin marketplace and installs `paper-design@yeems214`,
    which provides the skill and its kit.

-If you only want the plugin, run these inside Claude Code:
+If you only want the plugin, run these inside Agents:

 ```
 /plugin marketplace add pointlessduffin-21/claude-paper-design